GraphAllocBench: A Flexible Benchmark for Preference-Conditioned Multi-Objective Policy Learning: Introduction

-To establish baseline performance and highlight how the benchmark challenges existing methods, we combine PPO ~\cite{Schulman2017ProximalPO} with Multi-Layer Perceptron (MLP) and Heterogeneous Graph Neural Network (HGNN) ~\cite{DBLP:journals/corr/abs-2003-01332} feature extractors.
+To establish baseline performance and highlight how the benchmark challenges existing methods, we demonstrate a PPO-based ~\cite{Schulman2017ProximalPO} PCPL solution (PCPL-PPO) with Multi-Layer Perceptron (MLP) and Heterogeneous Graph Neural Network (HGNN) ~\cite{DBLP:journals/corr/abs-2003-01332} feature extractors.
 We further employ Smooth Tchebycheff Scalarization ~\cite{lin2024smoothtchebycheffscalarizationmultiobjective} to approximate challenging non-convex Pareto fronts and demonstrate how graph neural networks can learn preference-conditioned, graph-aware policies in environments with complex dependency structures, going beyond prior work that primarily focused on 2D grids ~\cite{basaklar2023pdmorl} or simpler graph topologies ~\cite{lin2022pareto,10766498}.\\

 \textbf{Our contributions are as follows:} \begin{itemize}[topsep=3pt] \item \textbf{GraphAllocBench benchmark:} We introduce \emph{GraphAllocBench}, a flexible and challenging graph-based benchmark for preference-conditioned policy learning, based on our novel, customizable sandbox environment \emph{CityPlannerEnv}, designed to capture complex resource allocation scenarios with complex bipartite dependency structures, discrete non-convex Pareto Fronts, and difficult objective functions.